ot4i/ace-demo-pipeline/README.md

 - IBM Cloud Kubernetes cluster (free tier) for running the application container
 - DB2 on Cloud (free tier) for use by the application container; credentials stored in Kubernetes secrets

  This repo can also be built using a GitHub action for CI enablement.
+It is also possible to run the pipeline using OpenShift with RedHat OpenShift Pipelines instead of using the IBM Cloud Kubernetes service, and the instructions contain OpenShift-specific sections for the needed changes.

+ There is also a variant of the pipeline that uses the IBM Cloud Pak for Integration and creates custom resources to deploy the application (amongst other changes).
+See the [CP4i README] (tekton/os/cp4i/README.md) for details and instructions.

 ## The application